Berrel Kräutler Architekten Berrel Kräutler Architekten

 Building services: Gruenberg + Partner

-Electrical engineer + building automation: HKG Engineering
+Electrical engineer + Building automation: HKG Engineering

 Ice rink technology: LePlan